USEPA/spmodel/cran-comments.md

-This is a minor update that adds a few features and fixes a few bugs.
-We submitted a bugfix update on 10-20-2022 to respond to a change in `Matrix` and apologize for the short timeframe between that submission and this submissions.
-We had been working on this minor update for several weeks prior to the recent bugfix update on 10-20-2022.
+This is a minor update that addresses warnings from recent CRAN package check results on debian-gcc, fedora-clang, and fedora-gcc.
+Some other minor bugfixes and features were also implemented.
 Thank you.

 -------